hamishgibbs/hamishgibbs/README.md

 ### Hi there 👋

-I'm a PhD Student in Geography at UCL studying human mobility, infectious disease modelling, and the limitations of mobile phone location data.
+I'm a PhD Student at University College London studying human mobility, infectious disease modelling, and the limitations of mobile phone location data.

 You can see more about my research interests [here](https://hamishgibbs.net/).